 Depending on the case, it may be possible for a defense attorney to plea bargain a murder charge down to an NRS 200.070 violation.
 This way, the defendant faces a maximum sentence of only four years instead of life in prison or death.
 And violating NRS 200.070 carries much less of a social stigma than murder.

-3. What are the defenses to involuntary manslaughter in Nevada?
+3. What are the best defenses to the charge?

 Common strategies that may prove effective in getting NRS 200.070 charges reduced or dismissed include showing that: